KhushalPShah/simple-node-app/README.md

 ## To create a new Todo:
 - Open Postman and create a POST Request at localhost:3000/addtodo.
-- The JSON Raw Body, having the key : "title" and value as the string of the todo title.
+- The JSON Raw Body as : { "title" : "task 1" }

 ## To get all the Todos:
 - Open Postman and create a GET Request at localhost:3000/gettodo